altafjava/spring-interview-questions-answers/README.md

         <constructor-arg value="Ghani" />
         ```

         Here we will get an exception `UnsatisfiedDependencyException: Could not convert argument value of type [java.lang.String] to required type [int]`.
-If we still don't want to care about the order of the `<constructor-arg>` then we should use the `index` attribute.
+If we don't want to care about the order of the `<constructor-arg>` then we can use the `index` attribute.
 If there are `n` parameters in the constructor then we need to specify the `index` attribute either for `n` or `n-1` parameters.

         ```xml
         <constructor-arg value="35" index="1" />